CHATEAU D'AIX 2024

 Fees for Music at Chateau d’Aix include full accommodation, all meals, refreshments, tuition at every level, and concerts.
 Table wine from the neighbouring vineyard is served gratis with the evening meal.

-Partners are welcome to attend all classes and concerts.
+Partners not participating in the courses are welcome to attend all classes and concerts.
 Or they may choose to relax in the chateau grounds and beside the pool, or spend the day exploring the beautiful Lot region: its wild hillsides, valleys of sunflowers and lavender, and the vineyards of the famous black Cahors wine.

 Extras